VictoriaT87/Destiny_RPG/README.md

   - #### Reason for fail:

-    - If a player entered a choice that wasn't listed for certain options, the error message would print to the terminal however, instead of repeating the choices, the game would then print a different functions questions.
+    - If a player entered a choice that wasn't listed for certain options, the error message would print to the terminal.
+However, instead of repeating the choices, the game would then print a different function's questions.

   - #### Fix: